 Identifying and collaborating on monetizable customer success opportunities

-Such indicators not only highlight the customer's need for additional support but also signal potential opportunities for introducing premium service offerings like our Plus plan.
+Such indicators not only highlight the customer's need for additional support but also signal potential opportunities for introducing premium service offerings like our Premium plan.

 This realization prompted us to consider why we weren't already providing such an option and led to the development of a service that addresses these unique demands while also contributing to our revenue.